makersacademy/CV/README.md

 ## Joe Maidman
 Software developer, former financial analyst, keen technologist.

 I have followed a passion to become a software developer, completing an intensive developer bootcamp after a decade-long career in finance.
-I am now a software engineer at [Lab49](http://www.lab49.com/), a technology consultancy.
+I am now a developer at [Reposit](http://getreposit.uk/), the tenancy deposit alternative.

 ## Technologies